elysia090/Lab/docs/StoryD.md

 20.6.1 Default view MUST read a selected ref (default: refs/heads/main) as:
 	•	chapters sorted by (chapter.order_key, chapter_id)
 	•	scenes sorted by (scene.order_key, scene_id)
 20.6.2 Branch/DAG graph views MUST NOT be required for basic reading.
 20.6.3 Branch surfacing rule (anti-noise):
 	•	UI MUST NOT show an unbounded list of forks at any reading point.
-	•	UI SHOULD show at most 3 recommended alternate routes, with the rest behind an explicit more interaction.
+	•	UI SHOULD show at most 3 recommended alternate routes, with the rest behind an explicit “more” interaction.
 20.6.4 Scene detail MUST provide a lineage view derived from provenance (split_from / merge_of parents).

 20.7 Editor UX (normative)